MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 1. Set a breakpoint on the line `H(qubit)` by clicking to the left of the line number.
 1. Select the debugger icon to open the debugger pane and select **Run and Debug**.
 The debugger controls are displayed at the top of the screen.
 1. Select F5 to start debugging and continue to the breakpoint.
 In the debugger **Variables** pane, expand the **Quantum State** category.
 You can see that the qubit has been initialized in the |0> state.
-1. Step into (F11) the `H` operation and the library code for the `H` operation opens.
+1. Step into (F11) the `H` operation and the source code for the `H` operation displays.
 As you step through the operation, note the quantum value changes as the `H` operation puts the qubit into superposition.
 1. As you step over (F10) the `M` operation, the quantum value is resolved to either |0> or |1> as a result of the measurement, and the value of the classical variable `result` is displayed.
 1. As you step over the `Reset` operation, the qubit is reset to |0>.